jduthon/SwiftGuideline/README.md

 ### Type Inference

 The Swift compiler is able to infer the type of variables and constants.
-You can provide an explicit type via a type alias (which is indicated by the type after the colon), but in the majority of cases this is not necessary.
+You can provide an explicit type via a type alias (which is indicated by the type after the colon), but in general this is not necessary.

-Prefer compact code and let the compiler infer the type for a constant or variable.
+Prefer compact code and let the compiler infer the type of constant or variable.

 **Preferred:**
 ```swift